 In one recent example, a hotel in New York included a clause in its event contract imposing a $500 fine if any guest at the event posted a bad review of the venue.
 Also, a pet-sitting business in Texas sued a customer for breach of a non-disparagement clause because of a bad review, seeking up to $1 million in damages.
 The CRFA declares these types of clauses void and authorizes the Federal Trade Commission and the state attorneys general to pursue claims for violations.

 For the past four decades, business litigation lawyer James G. Schwartz has advocated for the rights and interests of businesses and business owners in the Bay Area.
-Contact us online or at (925) 463-1073 today to schedule a free and confidential consultation with an experienced and knowledgeable business advocate.
+Contact us online or at (925) 463-1073 today to schedule an initial confidential consultation with an experienced and knowledgeable business advocate.

 More Blog Posts: